EECS150/asic_labs_sp22/lab4/spec.md

 ```
 The Innovus GUI will pop up with your layout and your terminal is now the Innovus shell.
 After the window opens, click anywhere inside the black window at the center of the GUI and press “F” to zoom-to-fit.
 You should see your entire design, which should look roughly similar to the one below once you disable the V8, M8, V9, and M9 layers (because recall that the power straps in these metal layers were set to 100% coverage) using the right panel by unchecking their respective boxes under the “V” column:

+### Checkoff 2: Innovus

+Demonstrate that you are able to view your design when using Innovus.

 <p align="center">
 <img src="./figs/innovus_window.png" width="500" />
 </p>